alan-turing-institute/AutSPACEs/code-of-conduct.md

 * A private in-person conversation between a member of the research team and the individual(s) involved.
   In this case, the person who has the conversation will provide a written summary for record keeping.
 * A private written reprimand from a member of the research team to the individual(s) involved.
-  In this case, the research team member will deliver that reprimand to the individual(s) over email, cc'ing Kirstie Whitaker for record keeping.
+  In this case, the research team member will deliver that reprimand to the individual(s) over email, cc'ing Bastian Greshake Tzovaras for record keeping.
 * A public announcement of an incident, ideally in the same venue that the violation occurred (i.e. on the listserv for a listserv violation; GitHub for a GitHub violation, etc.).
   The committee may choose to publish this message elsewhere for posterity.
 * An imposed "time out" from online spaces.
-  Kirstie Whitaker will communicate this "time out" to the individual(s) involved.
+  Bastian Greshake Tzovaras will communicate this "time out" to the individual(s) involved.
 * A permanent or temporary ban from some or all Autistica/Turing citizen science project spaces (GitHub, in-person events etc).
   The research team will maintain records of all such bans so that they may be reviewed in the future, extended to a Code of Conduct safety team as it is built, or otherwise maintained.
   If a member of the community is removed from an event they will not be reimbursed for any part of the event that they miss.

 Once a resolution is agreed upon, but before it is enacted, Kirstie Whitaker will contact the original reporter and any other affected parties and explain the proposed resolution.
-Kirstie Whitaker will ask if this resolution is acceptable, and must note feedback for the record.
+Bastian Greshake Tzovaras will ask if this resolution is acceptable, and must note feedback for the record.
 However, she is not required to act on this feedback.

 ### 4.5 Conflicts of Interest

-In the event of any conflict of interest such that Dr Whitaker is not able to evaluate or enforce the reported violation, Jon Spiers will take Kirstie's place.
+In the event of any conflict of interest such that Bastian Greshake Tzovaras is not able to evaluate or enforce the reported violation, James Cusack will take Kirstie's place.

 ## 5. Acknowledgements